bijancn/CarND-Behavioral-Cloning-P3/writeup_report.md

 The data is normalized in the model using a Keras lambda layer and cropped at the top and bottom.
-The neural network itself consists of five convolutional layers, each followed by a nonlinear RELU function, and four fully connected layers.
+The neural network itself consists of five convolutional layers, each followed by a nonlinear RELU function, and four fully connected layers, also followed by nonlinear RELU functions.
 The first three layers have a 2x2 stride with a 5x5 kernel followed by two layers with a 3x3 kernel without stride.
 These configurations have been found empirically by the NVIDIA team.